-Physical Education-Activity Courses Physical Education Activity courses meet 2 hours per week for each semester hour of credit.
+Physical Education Activity courses meet 2 hours per week for each semester hour of credit.
 To encourage students to develop and maintain an active, healthy lifestyle, designated Physical Education Activity Courses are repeatable for credit, but no more than 6 hours (in any combination) may be applied toward a degree.
 Each course has a maximum limit as well (see course description).

-Adaptive Physical Education Students with Adaptive Physical Education needs may enroll in any of a number of regular Physical Education activity classes.
+Adaptive Physical Education

+Students with Adaptive Physical Education needs may enroll in any of a number of regular Physical Education activity classes.
 These classes routinely begin with evaluation of each student's physical profile and establish a personalized training or conditioning program based on the individual's needs.
 A wide range of adaptations may be implemented, limited by considerations of the student's personal safety and abilities and reasonable and appropriate use of the College's equipment and facilities.

-- ◆ PHED 1010 Aerobics (1) Repeatable; maximum of 4 hours applicable toward a degree.
-[E] - ◆ PHED 1020 Step Aerobics (2) Repeatable; maximum of 4 hours applicable toward a degree.
-[F,S] - ◆ PHED 1030 Aerobic Kickboxing (1) Repeatable; maximum of 2 hours applicable toward a degree.
-[F,S] - ◆ PHED 1090 Introduction to Yoga (1) Repeatable; maximum of 2 hours applicable toward a degree.
-[F,S] - ♦ PHED 1110 Concepts of Wellness (1) Concepts, understandings, and values of activity as applied to optimal living through wellness; lab in motor activity.
-[E] - ♦ PHED 1120 Strength and Conditioning (1) Intro to weight training and conditioning; repeatable; maximum of 4 hours applicable toward a degree.
+PHED 1010 Aerobics (1)

+Repeatable; maximum of 4 hours applicable toward a degree.
 [E]

+PHED 1020 Step Aerobics (2) Repeatable; maximum of 4 hours applicable toward a degree.
+[F,S]

+PHED 1030 Aerobic Kickboxing (1) Repeatable; maximum of 2 hours applicable toward a degree.
+[F,S]

+PHED 1090 Introduction to Yoga (1) Repeatable; maximum of 2 hours applicable toward a degree.
+[F,S]

+PHED 1095 Power Yoga (1) Practice in an intense form of yoga; repeatable; maximum of 2 hours applicable toward a degree.
+[F,S]

+PHED 1110 Concepts of Wellness (1) Concepts, understandings, and values of activity as applied to optimal living through wellness; lab in motor activity.
+[E]

+PHED 1120 Strength and Conditioning (1) Intro to weight training and conditioning; repeatable; maximum of 4 hours applicable toward a degree.
+[E]

-- ◆ PHED 1130 Fitness for Living (2) Repeatable; maximum of 4 hours applicable toward a degree.
-[E] - ◆ PHED 1140 Walking for Fitness (2) Repeatable; maximum of 4 hours applicable toward a degree.
-[E] - ◆ PHED 1150 Body Sculpting (1) Basic instruction and practice in the fundamentals of weight training using light hand weights; repeatable; maximum of 2 hours applicable toward a degree.
-[F,S] - ◆ PHED 1450 Beginning Self-Defense (1) [F,S] - ◆ PHED 1460 Self-Defense for Women (1) [F.S] - ◆ PHED 1470 Advanced Self-Defense for Women (1)
+PHED 1130 Fitness for Living (2) Repeatable; maximum of 4 hours applicable toward a degree.
+[E]

+PHED 1140 Walking for Fitness (2) Repeatable; maximum of 4 hours applicable toward a degree.
+[E]

+PHED 1150 Body Sculpting (1) Basic instruction and practice in the fundamentals of weight training using light hand weights; repeatable; maximum of 2 hours applicable toward a degree.
+[F,S]

+PHED 1450 Beginning Self-Defense (1) [F,S]

+PHED 1460 Self-Defense for Women (1) [F,S]

+PHED 1470 Advanced Self-Defense for Women (1)